LiShiwei18/awesome-social-navigation/README.md

 ![GitHub stars](https://img.shields.io/github/stars/rashid1844/awesome-social-navigation.svg?style=flat&color=AD8EA7)

-> A curated collection of resources on social navigation, including papers, code, and tools.
+> 📚 A curated collection of resources on social navigation, including papers, code, and tools.

-Created and maintained by Rashid Alyassi ([ralyassi@ethz.ch](mailto:ralyassi@ethz.ch)), ETH Zurich.
+👤Created and maintained by Rashid Alyassi ([ralyassi@ethz.ch](mailto:ralyassi@ethz.ch)), ETH Zurich.

-If you notice any missing papers or resources, feel free to email me or submit a [request](#contributing)
+📩 If you notice any missing papers or resources, feel free to email me or submit a [request](#contributing).

+📖 Resources are based on findings from our survey paper: ["Social Robot Navigation: A Review of Learning-Based Methods"](https://arxiv.org).